 For all the rookie parents and parents-to-be, let me just say that Garanimals from Walmart is a solid option when it comes to budget-friendly baby clothes.
 These simple, classic pieces — from tops, bottoms, sets, sleepers, socks, and more — come in a variety of attractive colors and prints.
 Bonus: The separates can typically be mixed and matched to create entirely unique outfits every time your baby wears them.
 Another convenient thing about Garanimals is the brand is exclusively sold at Walmart.
 So you can easily pick up a few baby clothes essentials during your regular grocery shopping trip, as your baby grows, without having to make an extra trip to a special store.
 (Which can definitely be a hassle when you have a little one in tow.)
 To give you an idea of what Garanimals has to offer, let's take a look at a few pieces that are currently available.

-This two-piece bodysuit set is only $8.96 — and either bodysuit would pair seamlessly with a pair of pants in navy blue or gray.
+This three-piece bodysuit set is only $11.98 — and each bodysuit would pair seamlessly with a simple solid pair of pants.

-And hey, look at that — here's a three-pack of Garanimals pants for $10.44 that would do the trick.
+And hey, look at that — here's a very cute pair of Garanimals pants for $4.48 that would do the trick.

 Carter's is another one of my all-time favorite baby clothes brands.
 One of the perks of loving Carter's is it seems like you can find it pretty much anywhere.
 (Okay, not literally.)
 But from Walmart, to Kohl's, Amazon, Macy's, JcPenney, and more, Carter's is relatively easy to come by.
 There are also a variety of lines within the brand that are widely available.
 The Child of Mine line, for example, is a Walmart staple.

-This Carter's Child of Mine three-piece set — which includes a floral-print, short-sleeved bodysuit, a babydoll shirt with an elephant, and an adorable ruffle-bottomed pair of pants — is only $8.94.
-And it's the perfect springtime outfit for a baby girl.
+This Carter's Child of Mine three-piece set — which includes floral-print leggings, a long-sleeved bodysuit, and a peplum-style zip-up hoodie — is only $13.64.
+And it's the perfect autumn outfit for a baby girl.

-This two-piece Carter's Child of Mine set featuring floral pants and pink top is $7.94.
-It's both a practical and adorable outfit for spring, and you can find it at Walmart.
+This two-piece Carter's Child of Mine set featuring leopard pants and kitty fleece sweatshirt is $8.44.
+It's both a practical and adorable outfit for autumn, and you can find it at Walmart.